Rimmuru/RimurusMenu-Docs/index.md

 Name | Description
 ------------- | -------------
 Teleport To Player | Go say "Hi" :)
-Teleport To Player | Say "Hi" but forcefully :)
 Teleport Peds To Player | Give them some new friends, they're playing GTA so they most likely need a friend to talk to :( Teleport Vehicles To Player | "Give a Man a car, he'll drive for a day.
 Give a Man all the cars, he'll die from suffocation and never have to drive again" :)